 - I played the clarinet in middle school and the saxophone, oboe, and English horn in high school.
 Now I’m studying harp.
 The harp sounds pretty even if I miss a few notes.

 - When I was growing up in Bellaire I knew a Chinese man in our neighborhood who was the seventh son of the seventh son.
 How cool is that?

 - I love collecting vintage and antique ink wells.
 And silver repoussé penholders.

 - I’m a member of the Daughters of the American Revolution.
 I just recently discovered that I am a descendant of one of the Sons of Liberty who participated in the Boston Tea Party (he was the only one arrested for it but was later released), 11 of the 102 passengers on the Mayflower, and one ancestor who was an investor in the Jamestowne colony.
-I will soon be applying for membership in the General Society of Mayflower Descendants and the Jamestowne Society.

 - I own seven books about Elizabeth I, including one that features her italic lettering.
 Her handwriting became atrocious as she got older.